momiskiv/RNAseqEpiGen/README.txt

  * Analysis of RNA-seq data to assess expression of DNMT1 and DNMT3a homologs in different temporal populations of D. magna.
  * Reciprocal BLAST to identify TET, another gene involved in DN methylation.
  * Gene Ontology analysis of the differentially expressed genes between the temporal populations.
- * Machine learning subproject using the methylation data to predict phenotype.
+ * Machine learning subproject using the methylation data to predict pollutants (biomarker hypothesis).

   ___ _  _   _      ___
  | _ \ \| | /_\ ___/ __| ___ __ _